radiantlogic-v8/documentation-new/documentation/configuration/security/security.md

 ## Client Certificate Truststore

-RadiantOne supports SSL/TLS to ensure secure connections are made to identity data sources (backends).
+RadiantOne supports SSL/TLS to ensure secure connections are made to identity data sources (backends) and support mutual authentication from clients (frontend).
 The certificates in the Client Certificate Trust Store are used by RadiantOne to establish these secure connections.
 Therefore, the appropriate client (public key) certificate (associated with the server certificate of the backend) needs imported into the Client Certificate Trust Store (unless they are signed by a trusted/known Certificate Authority).

 See [Managing Client Certificates](./client-cert-truststore) for details.